fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Follow these steps to implement this exercise using the following
 sentence:

-\"We are reading a book published by Packt which is based out of Birmingham.\"
+\"We are reading a book published by Fenago which is based out of Birmingham.\"

 1. Open a Jupyter Notebook.